Jamie Hall, President

 Mr. Hall is responsible for the overall growth and strategic leadership of the business.
 Hall joined BridgeHealth in August of 2018 as chief growth officer to reposition the company’s sales, marketing, product and business development teams for growth and scalability.
 During his tenure as CGO, he also assumed accountability for the client services, provider strategy and the business intelligence teams, hired key executives, and incubated some of BridgeHealth’s most transformational solutions.
 Hall started his 20-year healthcare career with the Blue Cross Blue Shield Association.
 Prior to BridgeHealth, he held several leadership roles with early-stage, high-growth companies, including Chief Growth Officer at LifeNexus and Chief Sales and Marketing officer at Certifi, Inc., and as senior vice president of National Sales and Marketing at Landacorp, a SHPS company.
 Hall is a graduate of the University of Michigan and lives with his wife and two children in San Francisco.

-Kris Jamsa, PhD, MBA, Chief Technology Officer
+Kris Jamsa, PhD, MBA, Chief Operating Officer

 Dr. Jamsa is responsible for growing and developing BridgeHealth’s technology, security, data and business intelligence infrastructure to drive overall company success.
 Jamsa brings extensive computing and healthcare knowledge and expertise as well as experience growing two companies from startup through acquisition.
 He has previously served as chief information officer for a publicly traded healthcare company, chief technology officer for a healthcare startup that leveraged innovative solutions to put patients in control of their electronic medical records, and vice president of product for a healthcare-data-science company.
 Most recently, he was the Distinguished Enterprise Architect for Cox Automotive.
 Jamsa holds a doctorate in Computer Science, a second doctorate in Education, an MBA, and four additional master’s degrees (Computer Science, Information Security, Project Management, and Education).
 He earned his undergraduate degree from the United States Air Force Academy.
 Jamsa has authored 115 books on all aspects of programming, computing, and security.
 His most recent book is titled Data Mining and Analytics.